Giants vs Eagles Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 26)

 New York vs. Philadelphia Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over millions of data from every past game between the Giants and Eagles and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Giants and Eagles and using recursive machine learning and impressive AI to examine the data to a single cover probability.

-Remi has been most keyed in on the trending factor human bettors tend to put on New York’s strength factors between a Giants team going up against a possibly improved Eagles team.
-In reality, the true game analytics might reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the linear correlation of emphasis emotional bettors tend to put on New York’s strength factors between a Giants team going up against a possibly deflated Eagles team.
+Trends look to say the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.